British Orienteering

 • understand what they need to do to get selected, and how the Performance Programme works

-• Emil Wingstedt (consultant).
-Performance squad coach
+• Emil Wingstedt (Consultant) – Performance squad coach

-• Andy Kitchin (volunteer).
-Performance squad coordinator
+• Andy Kitchin (Volunteer) – Performance squad coordinator

-• Talent squad coaches (volunteers):
+• Talent Squad coaches (volunteers):

 • Mark Saunders & Alice Bedwell (Talent South)

-• Rich Tiley & Pete Tryner (Talent North)
+• Pete Tryner & TBC (Talent North)

 • Judy Bell & Jon Musgrave (Talent Scotland)